 What Can I Do with a Cosmetology License in Michigan?

-To become a cosmetologist in Michigan you'll need to complete the five basic beginner steps below.
+Before we jump into what careers you can have, let’s talk about how to become a licensed cosmetologist!
+To become a cosmetologist in Michigan, you'll need to complete the five basic beginner steps below.
 Once these steps are complete, there are many options as far as careers go for you to enjoy.

 - Maintain Your Cosmetology License to Continue Practicing in Michigan.

 - Find Your Dream Career as a Cosmetologist in Michigan.

 Now that you know the steps needed to become a cosmetologist, let’s go over what careers you can have!
 We'll go over a few below but remember, this is a field that is constantly evolving and changing so be sure to do your own research and apply for the positions you want!

 A hairstylist is one of the most popular career paths for cosmetologists.
 Hairstylists cut, style, and color hair for both men and women.
 This job is flexible in that you can work from your home, a salon, or rent a chair.
 Many hair stylists build up a loyal clientele, and over time, may have the opportunity to advance to a managerial or leadership position within a salon.

 Simply put, a cosmetology instructor helps to teach students about cosmetology.
 With your cosmetology license and additional training, you can become an instructor at a cosmetology school, providing hands-on training and education to aspiring cosmetologists.
 If you have a passion for teaching and sharing your knowledge with others, becoming a beauty educator may be the path for you.